ShuklaGroup/esmdynamic/README.md

 ## Pretrained Model <a name="available-model"></a>

 The ESMDynamic model weights are available at the Illinois Data Bank under [DOI:10.13012/B2IDB-3773897_V1](https://doi.org/10.13012/B2IDB-3773897_V1).
-Note you must still obtain the ESMFold weights for the model to run.
-A simple way to download the weights is by running:
+Note you must still obtain the ESMFold weights to run the model.
+A simple way to download the weights is with:

 ```python
 import esm
 model = esm.pretrained.esmdynamic()
 ```

-Weights will be downloaded to the path given by `torch.hub.get_dir()`.
+Weights will be found in the path given by `torch.hub.get_dir()`.

 ## Datasets <a name="available-datatsets"></a>

 Three datasets are available at [DOI:10.13012/B2IDB-3773897_V1](https://doi.org/10.13012/B2IDB-3773897_V1).
-Follow the instructions in the README at the Data Bank (reproduced below) to convert the files to the format needed for training.
+Follow the instructions in the README at the [Data Bank](https://doi.org/10.13012/B2IDB-3773897_V1) (reproduced below) to convert the files to the format needed for training.
 Each directory contains information about the data splits (list of identifiers in CSV format) and the weigths used for sampling during training (`.pt` format).

 | Dataset Name      | Original Data Source                                                           | Related Publication |
 |-------------------|--------------------------------------------------------------------------------|---------------------|